huarui0/PowerShellLearningNote/PowerShellLearningNote.md

             * >The PowerShell Function provider lets you get, add, change, clear, and delete the functions and filters in PowerShell.
          - [About Functions Advanced](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-7)<br>
          - [About Functions Advanced Parameters](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-7)<br>
+            * ParameterSetName argument
+               + >The ParameterSetName argument specifies the parameter set to which a parameter belongs.
+If no parameter set is specified, the parameter belongs to all the parameter sets defined by the function.
+Therefore, to be unique, each parameter set must have at least one parameter that isn't a member of any other parameter set.
          - [About Functions Advanced Methods](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_methods?view=powershell-7)<br>
       + 参考
          - [The PowerShell parameter demystified](https://adamtheautomator.com/the-powershell-parameter/)<br>